 A group of Property Search Companies sought to claim refunds of fees paid to the Council to access land charges data.
-The Council agree to settle and some costs were settled in 2016/17.
+The Council agree to settle and some costs have been previously settled.
 It is possible that additional claimants may come forward to submit claims for refunds.
-An amount of £0.1m is set aside within provisions for refund of search fees (Please also see Provisions, Note 20, p54).
+An amount of £0.1m is set aside within provisions for refund of search fees (Please also see Provisions, Note 20, p53).